About Meals on Wheels of Charlottesville/Albemarle

 Meals on Wheels of Charlottesville/Albemarle is an independent, non-profit 501(c)(3) organization, founded in 1977 by Church Women United.
 Meals on Wheels volunteers deliver hot, nutritious meals to the ill, aging, and convalescing residents of the Charlottesville/Albemarle area who find it difficult or impossible to prepare meals for themselves.

 As an independent, local organization, Meals on Wheels receives no state or federal funding for its operating budget.
 Instead, Meals on Wheels relies on contributions from individuals, businesses, and organizations in our community to support its home-delivered meals program.
-Some clients can pay the full cost of their meals and the Jefferson Area Board for Aging (JABA) provides subsidies for certain individuals over age 60 who meet their eligibility requirements, but the vast majority of our clients receive meals paid for through community contributions made directly to Meals on Wheels.
+Some clients can pay the full cost of their meals and the Jefferson Area Board for Aging (JABA) and Blue Ridge Pace each provide subsidies for a small number of clients who meet their eligibility requirements, However, the vast majority of our clients receive meals paid for through community contributions made directly to Meals on Wheels.

 Meals are prepared under the supervision of a registered dietitian, and each client's dietary needs are met.
 Medically-appropriate diets that are available include diabetic, renal, sodium-restricted, heart-healthy, vegetarian, and soft or pureed food.